hjabbar-xavor/sample-next/README.md

 🎉 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying content in Kentico Kontent project.
+You can start editing the page by modifying content in Kontent project.
 The page auto-updates as you edit the content.
 If you don't have `KONTENT_PREVIEW_API_KEY` specified, you need to [publish the changes](https://docs.kontent.ai/tutorials/write-and-collaborate/publish-your-work/publish-content-items) in order to see the changes on site.

 ## About